Melvin Gordon III Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- In his last 10 matchups against them, Gordon has averaged 59.2 rushing yards per game against the Chiefs, 7.7 more than his over/under in Saturday's game.
+- Gordon averaged 59.2 rushing yards per game over his last 10 matchups against the Chiefs, 7.7 more yards than his over/under in Saturday's game.

-- In five of 10 games against the Chiefs Gordon has rushed for a touchdown, and had multiple TDs in one of those five games.
+- Gordon has had a rushing touchdown in five games against the Chiefs, and had multiple TDs in one of those games.

 - Note: Gordon's stats vs. Chiefs date back to 2016.

-- The Chiefs have the NFL's 17th-ranked defense against the run, surrendering 113.0 yards per game.
+- Gordon will go up against a Chiefs squad that allows 113.0 rushing yards per game and is the NFL's 17th-ranked rush defense.

-- This season the Chiefs are ranked seventh in the NFL in rushing touchdowns conceded (12).
+- This season the Chiefs are ranked seventh in the league in rushing touchdowns allowed (12).

 Recent Performances

-- Against the Chargers last week, Gordon rushed 10 times for 43 yards (4.3 yards per carry).
+- Against the Chargers last week, Gordon rushed 10 times for 43 yards (4.3 yards per attempt).

-- Over his last three outings, Gordon has rushed for 92 yards (30.7 per game) on 32 carries.
+- In his last three games, Gordon has rushed for 92 yards on 32 carries (30.7 ypg), with zero touchdowns.

 Gordon's Denver Teammates